 They will have location recommendations.
 They will know what permits you need to elope at those locations.
 They’ll have vendor recommendations, and they should even know the best places to buy the gear you may need for your adventure elopement.

 Having an adventure elopement photographer by your side who can help you with all of this is crucial.
 And it’ll take a load off of your shoulders during the elopement planning process.
-We’d argue that your adventure elopement photographer might just be your most valuable resource during the planning process.
-As adventure elopement photographers ourselves, we love helping our couples navigate the sometimes confusing waters of planning their elopements.
-We get that this may be the first time you’re getting married, and that’s ok!
-That’s what we’re here to help with.
+I’d argue that your adventure elopement photographer might just be your most valuable resource as you walk through the steps in this elopement checklist.

 So in elopement checklist step 1, you picked a general type of elopement location.
 Great!
 You’re on the right track.
 Now it’s time to narrow things down.
 This is when you’ll want to chat with your adventure elopement photographer about the types of places you’ve been dreaming of.
 Give them an idea of what types of elopement locations speak to you.